 Bentley's Bentayga is one of the fastest, most luxurious and priciest exclusive large luxury SUVs out there.
-You can even have it with Plug-in power.
-The question is whether all this is a step too far for the British brand.
+And now it's been improved with PHEV power and an Extended Wheelbase version.
+Jonathan Crouch takes a look.

-Bentley has been clever to spot a gaping hole in the SUV market above the ubiquitous Range Rover and filling it with its Bentayga super-luxury SUV.
+Bentley was clever in spotting a gaping hole in the SUV market above the ubiquitous Range Rover and filling it with its Bentayga super-luxury SUV.
 This car has now been usefully updated and features a smarter look and a much improved interior and a longer Extended Wheelbase body shape.
 It's available with a petrol V8, with Plug-in hybrid power or even in wild W12 Speed guise.
 Either way, it can go properly off-road and packs some impressive statistics.

 While some may be surprised to see Bentley producing a SUV vehicle, those who've kept an eye on the market have had plenty of time to get used to the idea.
 We had our first hint at what would become the Bentayga way back in 2012 with the EXP 9 F prototype.
 Here, elements like as the engine and overall size gave us a good indication of what was to come, though much has changed visually since the first controversial concept was shown.
 Taking on board criticisms from press and potential customers alike, Bentley have made sure they put the 'sport' into their SUV.
 All the available petrol engines aim to give best-in-class performance, while the styling looks very Bentley-orientated.
 Underneath, there's architecture shared with the MK2 model Audi Q7 and the third generation Porsche Cayenne.
 If the Q7 is anything to go by, that bodes very well indeed.